 Do not use PVC infusion containers or polyurethane infusions sets for preparation and administration of JEVTANA infusion solution.

-Set aside the JEVTANA Injection and supplied diluent vials.
-The JEVTANA Injection is a clear yellow to brownish-yellow viscous solution, if appropriately stored.
+Inspect the JEVTANA injection and supplied diluent vials.
+The JEVTANA injection is a clear yellow to brownish-yellow viscous solution.

 Step 1 – First Dilution

 Each vial of JEVTANA® (cabazitaxel) 60 mg/1.5 mL must first be mixed with the entire contents of supplied diluent.
 Once reconstituted, the resultant solution contains 10 mg/mL of JEVTANA.

 When transferring the diluent, direct the needle onto the inside wall of JEVTANA vial and inject slowly to limit foaming.
 Remove the syringe and needle and gently mix the initial diluted solution by repeated inversions for at least 45 seconds to assure full mixing of the drug and diluent.
 Do not shake.

 Let the solution stand for a few minutes to allow any foam to dissipate, and check that the solution is homogeneous and contains no visible particulate matter.
 It is not required that all foam dissipate prior to continuing the preparation process.

 The resulting initial diluted JEVTANA solution (cabazitaxel 10 mg/mL) requires further dilution before administration.
 The second dilution should be done immediately (within 30 minutes) to obtain the final infusion as detailed in Step 2.